We are your Digital Ally™

 Least privilege principle

 After the battle, everyone is a general.
-Principle of least privilege is a general security practice that is even more needed in the age of AI agents.
+The principle of least privilege is a general security practice that is even more needed in the age of AI agents.

 Plan agent capabilities

-Though it is tempting to give an AI agent lots of capabilities, in reality it also brings worse agent performance.
+Though it is tempting to give an AI agent lots of capabilities, in reality, it also brings worse agent performance.
 And now, I am not only talking about burned tokens (or $$$).
-Or possibility that agent hallucinate and send email you didn't want to.
-I mean less accuracy - it can have trouble picking the right MCP tool.
-And it means lower success rate.
+Or the possibility that the agent hallucinates and sends an email you didn't want to.
+I mean, less accuracy as it can have trouble picking the right MCP tool.
+And it means a lower success rate.

-To be honest - we learned this while building our internal agentic system.
-In our tests we created MCP mock with tools we wanted to be used by our agent.
-Tests were working fine and we started testing our agent with real (3rd party) MCP server which had more tools available.
-Suddenly the agent started to use tools we weren't expecting.
+To be honest, we learned this while building our internal agentic system.
+In our tests, we created an MCP mock with the tools we wanted our agents to use.
+Tests were working fine, and we started testing our agent with a real (3rd party) MCP server, which had more tools available.
+Suddenly, the agent started to use tools we weren't expecting.

-In the end, more tools available to the agent sometimes led it down wrong paths and the success rate visibly decreased.
-We restricted MCP server tools in code and the performance of the agent went back to what we had seen in our automated tests.
+In the end, more tools available to the agent sometimes led it down wrong paths, and the success rate visibly decreased.
+We restricted the MCP server tools in code, and the performance of the agent went back to what we had seen in our automated tests.

 Less is more